evrythng/reactor-screenly/README.md

 ### Setup authentication

-This integration script requires an access token in order to manipulate your screenly account remotely in response to product scans.
-To obtain this token, you need to go into your screenly account.
+This integration script requires an access token in order to manipulate your Screenly account remotely in response to product scans.
+To obtain this token, you need to go into your Screenly account.
 Then Settings > Account and at the bottom of the page you should see a 'Token' section.
 Then, create a new token and save it somewhere, you'll need it in the reactor script configuration.